— A discovered note —

 Game Design was my dream, survival horror my genre, and video games my obsession.
-Naturally, I’d kick ass if the zombie apocalypse came, right?
+So, I’d kick butt if the zombie apocalypse came, right?

 AND THEN IT DID.

 Now the virus rushes through my veins.
 I can smell my friends’ flesh and blood.
 I’m infected, and they know.
 It’s only a matter of time, yet they won’t let me end my crumbling existence.
-They think I can be saved.
+They think they can save me.